jgi-kbase/IDMappingService/README.md

 ```

 The `users` field is only populated if the `Authorization` header is supplied and the user is
-a namespace or general administrator.
+a namespace or system administrator.

 ### List namespaces